Lurchi70/sc2xmlreader_pypi_package/README.md

 ## Hint
 Before being able to use the integration, you have to own a solvis remote device and have it attached, configured and available in your network.
-To retrieve the xml interface, a username and password must provided.
+To retrieve the xml interface, a username and password must be provided.

 ## Sensor data provided
 The following sensors are available in the data: